-2.4.1 Recommendation from the 2020-2021 Annual Report
+2.4.1 Recommendation from the 2021-2022 Annual Report

-In the 2020-2021 Annual Report, it was recommended:
+In the 2021-2022 Annual Report, it was recommended:

-- 1. THAT monitoring of consented activities at the Inglewood landfill in the 2021-2022 year remain unchanged from that undertaken in 2020-2021, with the addition of a downstream site in the summer macroinvertebrate survey to further understand the landfill's impact on the stream. - 2.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at the Inglewood landfill in the 2022-2023 year remain unchanged from that undertaken in 2021-2022. - 2.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-Recommendation one was partially implemented, the value of an additional downstream site was reassessed and the macroinvertebrate survey will remain at four sites.
+Recommendation one was implemented.
 It was not considered necessary to carry out additional monitoring or investigation as per recommendation two.

-2.4.2 Alterations to monitoring programmes for 2022-2023
+2.4.2 Alterations to monitoring programmes for 2023-2024